tacool/dataCleanFinal/Readme.md

 The original datasets can be downloaded on: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The zip file should be unzipped to a folder named “UCI HAR Dataset” The relevant structure is the following:
+The zip file should be unzipped to a folder named â€œUCI HAR Datasetâ€ The relevant structure is the following:
 > UCI HAR Dataset
    - activity_labels.txt